shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Wryonin knelt down.
 There were indeed cat paw prints on the cobblestone next to a small puddle.
 "Well, I can't deny that.
 Let's go find that cat!"

 "Wait, hold on, Wryonin."
-Lemilay put her hand up to stop Wryonin, but she put it next to him instead.
+Lemilay put her hand out to grab Wryonin by the shoulder, but she grabbed the air next to him instead.
 "Have you ever heard of a single cat invasion?
 If there's one cat here, there's likely to be more."

 "Have you seen any more cats?"